 - Closed on Thanksgiving and Christmas.

-- Crystal Bridges Trails and Grounds are open from sunrise to sunset daily.
+- Crystal Bridges Trails and Grounds are open from sunrise to sunset daily and during museum hours.

 - Buckyball: Leo Villareal’s sculpture, Buckyball, is illuminated from 10 a.m. to 11 p.m. every day.
 The light display changes from the white-light daytime sequence to a vibrantly colored evening sequence shortly after dark.